 Design is a political activity.
 Every day, designers all over the world make decisions about complex social issues such as inclusion, identity, and sustainability.
 This makes design a powerful tool for social and political change, but does this have a real effect on things?
 In what ways can design truly contribute to solving the world’s most pressing issues?
 What does this mean for the practice of design?
 In this moment of transition, as we leave old ideas, convictions, and strategies behind and move further into the 21st century, we must ask ourselves: How can design be part of the solution and not the problem?

-These urgent questions will be discussed at an interdisciplinary conference titled »The Politics of Design« hosted by the Vitra Design Museum at the Triennale Milano on 10 April 2019 as part of this year’s Milan Design Week.
-An international group of high-profile experts from various backgrounds including design, design theory, philosophy, sociology, and political economy will take part in three panels – Design and Post-Industry, Design and Post-Governance, as well as Design and Post-Nature.
-Speakers such as Paola Antonelli, Bruce Sterling, Danah Abdulla, Jan Boelen, Claudia Chwalisz, Indy Johar, Amelie Klein and Etienne Turpin will discuss design’s changing role and responsibilities in the 21st century.
-The conference aims to foster debate surrounding design’s political relevance and will embrace ambiguity and contradiction in an increasingly complex and conflict-ridden world.
-It aims to serve as a transformative agent for the classical design industries and to initiate a wider discussion about a design that recognizes its responsibility to society and the planet.
-Each panel includes an extended Q&A segment in which audience members can participate.
-The conference will end with an aperitivo, hosted by Atelier Luma on the occasion of the book launch »Design as a Tool for Transition: The Atelier Luma Approach«.
+These urgent questions were discussed at an interdisciplinary conference titled »The Politics of Design« hosted by the Vitra Design Museum at the Triennale Milano on 10 April 2019 as part of Milan Design Week 2019.
+An international group of high-profile experts from various backgrounds including design, design theory, philosophy, sociology, and political economy took part in three panels – Design and Post-Industry, Design and Post-Governance, as well as Design and Post-Nature.
+Speakers such as Paola Antonelli, Bruce Sterling, Danah Abdulla, Jan Boelen, Claudia Chwalisz, Indy Johar, Amelie Klein and Etienne Turpin discussed design’s changing role and responsibilities in the 21st century.
+The conference aimed to foster debate surrounding design’s political relevance and embraced ambiguity and contradiction in an increasingly complex and conflict-ridden world.
+It aimed to serve as a transformative agent for the classical design industries and to initiate a wider discussion about a design that recognizes its responsibility to society and the planet.
+Each panel included an extended Q&A segment in which audience members could participate.
+The conference ended with an aperitivo, hosted by Atelier Luma on the occasion of the book launch »Design as a Tool for Transition: The Atelier Luma Approach«.

-The conference »The Politics of Design« is presented by the Vitra Design Museum in cooperation with Volkswagen Group.
+The conference »The Politics of Design« was presented by the Vitra Design Museum in cooperation with Volkswagen Group.

 1:30 pm Doors open